-The appearance of a person is very important to us either at work, school, or even social media.
-To change their appearance many people wanted to change their look according to what they need.
+A person’s appearance is significant to us either at work, school, or even on social media.
+To change their appearance, many people wanted to change their look according to what they need.
 This operation is under cosmetic surgery tax under train law.
 What is the effect of train law on cosmetic surgery?

 Invasive cosmetic surgery tax under train law

-If you’re planning to establish a cosmetic surgery in the Philippines, you must be interested in this article.
-This article will help you to understand the prescribed rules and guidelines regarding the implementation of the imposition of Excise tax treatment on invasive cosmetic procedures under Section 46 of Republic Act No. 10963, otherwise known as the Tax Reform for Acceleration and Inclusion (TRAIN) Law.
+If you plan to establish a cosmetic surgery in the Philippines, you must be interested in this article.
+This article will help you understand the prescribed rules and guidelines regarding implementing the imposition of Excise tax treatment on invasive cosmetic procedures under Section 46 of Republic Act No. 10963, otherwise known as the Tax Reform for Acceleration and Inclusion (TRAIN) Law.

 What is Invasive Cosmetic Surgery?

-According to the plasticsurgery.org, Cosmetic plastic surgery includes surgical and nonsurgical procedures that enhance and reshape structures of the body to improve appearance and confidence.
-Invasive cosmetic procedures are referred to a surgery inside the body through the skin or through an anatomical opening or body cavity with the least damage possible in the structures.
+According to plasticsurgery.org, Cosmetic plastic surgery includes surgical and nonsurgical procedures that enhance and reshape structures of the body to improve appearance and confidence.
+Invasive cosmetic procedures are referred to as surgery inside the body through the skin or an anatomical opening or body cavity with minor damage possible in the structures.
 These surgeries include but are not limited to the following procedures:

 - Laser Liposuction